sceckert/Data-and-Culture-Fall-2024/_week10/in-class-topic-modeling.md

 ## In-class practicum: topic modeling collections of texts

-As part of preparation for today, you read through a tutorial on how to use Python (and Pandas) to topic model in a Jupyter notebook.
+As part of preparation for today, you read through a [tutorial on how to use Python (and Pandas) to topic model in a Jupyter notebook.](https://colab.research.google.com/drive/1i5W4X8qqXrRcXD55cYAoj_YDQaGxiBeY?usp=sharing)

 But there are also browser-based methods for using topic modeling to model a collection of texts.
-We're going to try two different methods.
+We're going to try two different methods using an off-the-shelf tool that allows us to run topic models on different collections of texts.

 ## Part 1: Topic modeling State of the Union Addresses (1914-2009)